-When installed in a rack enclosure, the Liebert[®] GXT5 UPS and external battery cabinets (EBC) must be supported by a shelf or rack-mount rails.
-Because different rack-mount options install in various ways, refer to the installation instructions provided with the rack-mount kit.
+When installed in a rack enclosure, the Liebert® GXT5 UPS and EBC must be supported by a shelf or rack mount rails.
+Because different rack mount options install in various ways, refer to the installation instructions provided with the rack mount kit.

-CAUTION: The Liebert GXT5 is heavy.
+CAUTION: The Liebert[®] GXT5 is heavy.
 The UPS must be installed as near the bottom of a rack as possible.
 If placed too high, it can make the rack top heavy and prone to tipping over.
-For unit weights, see Specifications on page 69.
+For unit weights, see Specifications on page 61.